ZainRizvi/ZainRizvi.github.io/_posts/2020-05-09-remembering-what-you-read-zettelkasten-vs-para.md

 I couldn't stick with it.

-Finally I discovered [P.A.R.A](https://fortelabs.co/blog/para/).
+Finally I discovered Building a Second Brain and it's [P.A.R.A](https://fortelabs.co/blog/para/) technique.
 It offers an easier option for busy people.

 With P.A.R.A. you organize all your notes by purpose, not by category.
 Let’s say you’re trying to build an app.
 You’ll have a folder called 'app' for all notes about it.
 Now if you study databases in order to build it, you'll file any notes you take inside the 'app' folder, not in a separate 'databases' folder.